BioDepot/biodepot-launcher/README.md

-**Note:** It is recommended that the user either use Firefox or Google Chrome as their primary browser.
+**Note:** It is recommended to use Firefox or Google Chrome as a primary browser while running the Launcher.

 # Supported Operating Systems
 - Ubuntu
 - Windows 10/11
 - macOS (M-Series)

-# Install as a user
+# Install as a user on Ubuntu/Mac
 1. Make sure `curl` is installed.
 2. Install [Docker Engine](https://docs.docker.com/engine/install/) or [Docker Desktop](https://docs.docker.com/desktop/).
-If using Docker Engine follow the directions to [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
+If using Ubuntu and Docker Engine, follow the directions to [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
 If using Docker Desktop, start Docker.
 3. Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) if you plan to launch Bwb on AWS.
-Remember to input/install the appropriate credentials.
+Remember to input/configure the appropriate credentials.
 4. Download docker-machine for you platform of choice by using your OS specific script in the [dm_install_scripts](https://github.com/BioDepot/biodepot-launcher/tree/main/dm_install_scripts) folder.
 Only required if you plan on using AWS.
 5. Unzip the [package](https://raw.githubusercontent.com/Biodepot/biodepot-launcher/main/binaries.zip) created by the BioDepot team and double click on the binary associated with your operating system.

-6. (Windows Operating System Only) Windows will prompt the user with a short series of questions before opening the Launcher.
-This is normal and directions to help navigate the prompt are at this [LINK]().
+# Install as a user on Windows WSL2 using Ubuntu
+1. Install [Docker Desktop](https://docs.docker.com/desktop/).
+During the installation you will be asked to install WSL2, follow the instructions to do so.
+If asked which version of Linux to install, install Ubuntu.
+Remember your root/admin/sudo password for later.
+2. If you didn't install a version of Ubuntu during installation of WSL2, you'll have to install Ubuntu from the Microsoft Store.
+3. In the Docker Desktop application, click the Gear icon in the upper right corner of the application to enter the settings.
+Under the "General" tab, make sure that the "User the WSL2 based engine" is checked.
+4. In the Docker Desktop settings, under the "Resources" tab, click the "WSL Integration" sub-tab and select Ubuntu in the right hand pane.
+Click the "Apply & Restart" button.
+5. In the Windows search bar, type in Ubuntu and select the icon that appears.
+A terminal window should show up.
+6. Make sure that you are in the correct user directory by running the following command: `cd ~`
+7. Get the binaries.zip file with the follow command: `wget https://raw.githubusercontent.com/Biodepot/biodepot-launcher/main/binaries.zip`
+8. Now, install necessary packages with the following command: `sudo apt install unzip firefox libwebkit2gtk-4.0-37`
+9. Run the following command: `unzip binaries.zip`
+10. Go to the docker-machine installation directory: `cd binaries/binaries/dm_install_scripts/ubuntu`.
+Then install docker-machine by running the following command: `./ubuntu.sh`
+11. Close and reopen the terminal, refer the step 5 for how to open the terminal.
+12. Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) if you plan to launch Bwb on AWS.
+Remember to input/configure the appropriate credentials.
+13. To run the launcher, first enter the directory when it is contained: `cd binaries/binaries`.
+Now run the following command to run the launcher: `./neutralino-linux_x64`

 # Install for development (Ubuntu)
 1. Install [Docker Engine](https://docs.docker.com/engine/install/).
 Follow the directions to [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).